txoof/PaperPi/README.md

 ## PaperPi Requirements

 PaperPi is compatible with Raspberry Pi OS Bullseye.
-Some python dependencies such as *numpy* will not build properly under Buster.
+Some python dependencies such as *numpy* will may not build properly under Buster.

 ### Required Hardware